 I love a printable that has multiple uses and can reach different levels of learners.
 Here are a few ideas for you.

-- Play a matching game by printing two copies.
-Keep all the cards face up and match the cards.
+- Play a matching game with two sets of cards laid face up.

-- Have your preschooler cut lengths of construction paper to see if they can make a match to the height of an ice cream cone measurement card.
+- Encourage fine motor skills by having preschoolers cut construction paper to match the height of ice cream cone measurement cards.

 Grab your FREE Ice cream cone Measurement Cards Here